naousse/knowledge/document_page_approval/README.rst

 v9.0.1.0.0

-Here are the modification that have been done
+Here are the modification that have been done:

-The module no more depends on email_template but on mail module the model's module are now in the models folder and they are been split so that we have one file for each model (document_page_approval.py and document_page_history_workflow.py) we moved the view in the views folder  and the workflow int the workflow folder we edited the data file data/email_template.xml and the document_page_history_workflow.py so that they now use the mail module the __openerp__.py file now reflected the new module structure
+* The module does no depends anymore on email_template but on mail module